watercable76/sql_db_creation/readme.md

 ## Connect to the database
 Copy the connection string and save it in an important place (I saved it in a gitignore file for mine).
-Create a 'index.js' file and use the code listed.
-Replace the connection string and password with the correct ones.
+Create a Program.cs file, and start coding there.

 <p>&nbsp;</p>